Regional Transit Services Commission

 Exact routes, destinations and schedules would be determined once municipalities agree to participate.

-On June 1, 2020, the Regional Transit Services Commission Transition Team released an addendum document to the Accelerating Transit in the Edmonton Metropolitan Region: Building a Regional Transit Services Commission final report released on January 22, 2020.
+The Regional Transit Services Commission Transition Team released an addendum document to the Accelerating Transit in the Edmonton Metropolitan Region: Building a Regional Transit Services Commission final report released on January 22, 2020.

 The addendum outlines updated routes and figures included in the RTSC business case.
 These revisions reflect the removal of services previously incorporated to serve Strathcona County, Leduc County and Sturgeon County.
 Like the original report, the document serves to demonstrate the viability of a Commission in the Edmonton Metropolitan Region based on which municipalities have chosen to participate.

+If approved by the Province, the new Regional Transit Services Commission (RTSC) is intended to begin operating by 2022.
 Public engagement will be a key focus of the next phase of work to be done before the Commission is legally formed and begins operations in the Region.

 In September 2017, City of Edmonton and City of St. Albert Councils signed a Memorandum of Understanding (MOU) to begin taking steps to develop a Regional Transit Services Commission.
 The other 11 Edmonton Metropolitan Region communities joined in October 2018.